pandoc-jp/pandoc-doc-ja/users-guide.rst

 --------------

 ``--base-header-level=``\ *NUMBER*
-   Specify the base level for headers (defaults to 1).
+   Specify the base level for headings (defaults to 1).

 ``--strip-empty-paragraphs``
    *Deprecated.
 Use the ``+empty_paragraphs`` extension instead.* Ignore